Fort Leavenworth: Schools

+Fort Leavenworth School District operates schools for grades PreK-8.
+High school students go to Leavenworth High School of Leavenworth USD 453.

 Media

-The Fort Leavenworth Lamp newspaper serves the military community living on post.
+The Fort Leavenworth Lamp newspaper served the military community living on post since 1971.

 History

 18th century

 The fort is 10 miles south of the 18th century French Fort de Cavagnal, which was the farthest west fort in Louisiana (New France).
 Its commandant was François Coulon de Villiers, a brother to Louis Coulon de Villiers, who was the only military commander to force George Washington to surrender (after avenging the murder of his half brother Joseph Coulon de Jumonville while in Washington's custody, which was the incident that set off the French and Indian War).

 The French abandoned the fort after ceding its territory to Louisiana (New Spain) at the conclusion of the French and Indian War.

 Early American explorers on the Missouri River to visit the area of Fort de Cavagnal include Lewis and Clark on 26–29 June 1804 and Stephen Harriman Long in 1819.

 The fort location had been chosen then because of its proximity to a large Kansa tribe village.